 According to the International Monetary Fund, most golden visa applicants come from China, while the statistics also suggest the programs are popular with wealthy Russians.

-With more than a 100 golden visa programs on offer around the world, choosing the best scheme is complicated.
-Although each country publishes details of their own residency and citizenship visas, they are not listed as ‘golden visas’, most of the online lists come from commercial organisations who have a financial interest in promoting the schemes.
+With more than 100 golden visa programs on offer worldwide, choosing the best scheme is complicated.
+Although each country publishes details of its residency and citizenship visas, they are not listed as ‘golden visas’; most online lists come from commercial organisations that have a financial interest in promoting the schemes.

-The EU states of Malta and Cyprus give visa-free travel to more than 150 countries each, according to data published by the IMF.
+According to data published by the IMF, the EU states of Malta and Cyprus give visa-free travel to more than 150 countries.

 Below is a list of related articles you may find of interest.